octovolt/Recollections/README.md

 How to Compile for Teensy
 -------------------------
-Teensy has the benefit of increased speed, an onboard SD card reader and true random number generation.
+Teensy has the benefits of increased speed, an onboard SD card reader and true random number generation.
 Unfortunately, it also has a 10-bit ADC rather than Pico's 12-bit, and it is about $25 USD more than the Pico.
 For this reason, the Pico is now the main target of this project.
 However, you might care about the aforementioned benefits, or you might simply have a Teensy lying around